EU Water Innovation Conference 2019:

 Aim: To recognise and showcase positive engagement from the private sector and motivate further action and mainstreaming.

-- Moderated session with David Martin (ECOLAB) and other speakers.
+- Moderated session with David Martin, ECOLAB and Coen van Iwaarden, Nature’s Pride, tba

 - “People’s choice”